openstack-archive/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

   For more details about the Ceilometer plugin for vCenter, see `Support for VMware vCenter Server
   <https://wiki.openstack.org/wiki/Ceilometer/blueprints/vmware-vcenter-server#Support_for_VMware_vCenter_Server>`_

+.. note::    Mirantis has the following lab setup tested for Mirantis OpenStack release 6.0
+             for VMware environment:

+             * vCenter 5.5.

+             * vCenter 5.5.u2

 For background information about how vCenter support